poweredbyniks/SQL-interview-questions/README.md

 The following are the key points to be noted about views:

-1. Multiple views can be created on one table.
+1.Multiple views can be created on one table.

-2. Views can be defined as read-only or updatable.
+2.Views can be defined as read-only or updatable.

-3. Views can be indexed for better performance.
+3.Views can be indexed for better performance.

-4. Insert, update, delete can be done on an updatable view.
+4.Insert, update, delete can be done on an updatable view.

 ### Why do I need views in a database?